Revised 28th of March 2023

 - The time that the request was received;

-- User-Agent HTTP request header that the client browser reported about itself;
+- User-Agent HTTP request header that your client browser reported about itself;

-- Status code that the server sends back to the client;
+- Status code that the server sends back to your client;

-- Size of the object returned to the client;
+- Size of the object returned to your client;

 - Error message with regard to processing the request.